kaiw3/multivariate_data_tutorial/index.md

 <center> <img src="{{ site.baseurl }}/photos/nmds_1.png" alt="nmds" style="width: 800px;"/> </center>

 And here we have an nmds plot!
 We can see that there are some different groupings going on here, with some samples being found in warmer temperatures or greater depths, for example.
-But we don't know whic species these groups relate to...it's luck we saved the species data from the nmds then!\n
+But we don't know whic species these groups relate to...it's luck we saved the species data from the nmds then!<br/>

 Lets add an overlay with species vectors.
 ```